vteam27/RagXOllama/README.md

 - [x] Build a basic RAG pipeline
 - [x] Build a data loader to chunk and ingest data into chromaDB.
 - [x] Add support for text, pdf and docx files.
-- [ ] Implement a REST Architecture
+- [x] Implement a REST Architecture
+- [ ] Implement upload functionality
 - [ ] Containarize the backend using docker
 - [ ] Build UI for easy interaction
 - [ ] Implement advanced RAG techniques